Britain says it does not recognise EU estimate of Brexit bill

-LONDON, July 9 (Reuters) - Britain said on Friday it did not recognise the European Union's estimate of the overall Brexit settlement cost, and that it believed the total bill remained within the government's original projections.
+LONDON (Reuters) -Britain said on Friday it did not recognise the European Union’s estimate of the overall Brexit settlement cost, and that it believed the total bill remained within the government’s original projections.

 Britain and the EU agreed a divorce deal under which Britain continues to pay into the bloc’s budget to match commitments made during its membership.